 How is my personal data collected?

-We collect personal data about you through various ways, both directly and indirectly which includes:
+We collect personal data about you in various ways, both directly and indirectly which include:

 Direct from you